|COVID-19 Information Hotline|

 Local legend had it that a cave ran from Tanjong Lobang to Pujut, inhabited in the former days by two ferocious tigers so predatory that, from time to time, a young girl had to be thrown to them to appease their wrath.
 When the drilling of the first oil well was to take place in 1910, the then Miri populace feared that the well would penetrate the cave and awaken the tigers.
 This is, of course just a story and there is no record of such sacrifices ever taking place.

 Canada Hill has seen some landslides over the years.
 Recorded landslides occurred in the years 1963 (no exact date or other information), and on 13-Jan-1981 (during which time also resulted in the Lutong floods), that resulted in 4 casualties.

 On 16th January 2009, after a particularly wet and heavy rainfall start to the year as a result of heavy rainfall every day since December 2008, a landslide occurred at a section of the hill over a petrol station early in the morning, killing 2 who were staying there.
-The landslide triggered the alarm at the petrol station which prompted a manager to go over to check, which then prompted rescue units but it was too late.
+The landslide triggered the alarm at the petrol station which prompted a manager to go over to check, who then called emergency rescue units but was unfortunately too late.

 Then a few weeks later on 30th January at about 1:05PM, another landslide on Canada Hill in Miri occurred about a kilmeter away from the last landslide at Kampong Lereng Bukit.
 In this incident, a smaller landslide occurred before a bigger one and there was sufficient warning and time for everyone to get out of the way.
 8 houses and properties were damaged.

-Another two landslides occurred on 22nd of January, 2014, when a section on the Padang Kerbau and Lopeng side of the hill, during the particularly heavy rainfall of that year.
+Another two landslides occurred on 22nd of January, 2014, when a section on the Padang Kerbau and Lopeng side of the hill facing east, during the particularly heavy rainfall of that year.

-The hill has been steadily shrinking over the years not only due to erosion but land development.
+The hill has been steadily shrinking over the years not only due to erosion but also land development.